jessonfoo/p002/week_6/README.md

 Open your local version of the directory in Sublime.
 Make your changes and commit/sync as you complete challenges.
 Try using the command line as much as possible to navigate between directories and run files.

-Make sure to include specific commit messages and sync your changes each time you complete a challenge.
+Make sure to include specific commit messages and Push your changes each time you complete a challenge.

 ## Submitting your work